FaizahMalik/cfg-games-project/README.md

 ---

 - **Turtle**
   - Used to allow program to create a drawing of a turtle in steps each time the user guesses a letter incorrectly
-  - Also, for displaying messages and the hidden word in the Turtle Graphics window.
+  - Also, for displaying messages and the hidden word in the Turtle Graphics window
   - Allows the user to input messages in a text bar within a small pop-up window titled 'WordGuesser'

 - **Random**
   - Allows the program to select a random choice from a list of words to be guessed so that the user does not receive the same word everytime

 - **Json**
   - Used to write the entire words list into a json file as well as read from it.
-The words for the game are selected from the json file.
+The words for the game are selected from the json file

 - **NLTK**
   - Used to generate the list of words for the game

 - **Collections - counter**
   - From Collections we use Counter to determine whether a word has all unique characters.
-This is useful for certain tasks in Campaign mode.
+This is useful for certain tasks in Campaign mode

 - **Unittest**
   - Allows us to write unit tests for each function or class method in the program to ensure that they all work